CraigglesO/lycheeJS/README.md

 ## Contributor Installation

 We love your contributions of any kind.
-Pleas consider reading the [Contribution Guide](./asset/guide/CONTRIBUTION.md) to get you started in a couple minutes.
+Please consider reading the [Contribution Guide](./asset/guide/CONTRIBUTION.md) to get you started in a couple minutes.